- Timothy Dawkins-EL/2013

 We will mobilize the necessary committees to immediately take action and prevent continued gun violence.

-Our amazing team of regulars and part-time volunteers are committed to helping others.
-We take our convictions and turn them into action.
+Our amazing team of regular and part-time volunteers are committed to helping others.
+We take our convictions and turn them into actions.
 Think you would be a good fit?
-Get in touch for more
+Get in touch for more info contact us via email or phone.

 Our mission is to build a networking partnership with our community leaders.
 To form and inform our families of available resources and programs.
 We want to inspire and encourage leaders to organize, strategize and mobilize in unity and love.